LionSteelTech/LionSteelTech/README.md

-# Hello, I'm Aslan Çelik 👋
+# Hello, I'm Aslan Celik 👋

 ## About Me
 - 🎓 Graduated from Kocaeli University Faculty of Medicine in 2016.